InfOmics/Esearch3D/README.md

 2. It reverse engineers the flow of information modeled by enhancers that act as regulatory sources to increase the rate of transcription of their target genes
 3. It leverages the relationship between the 3D organisation of chromatin and global gene expression
 4. It represents a novel enhancer associated feature that can be used to predict enhancers
-5. It provides a graphical user interface to interact with the network composed by genes, enhancers and intergenic loci associated to thier imputed activity score
+5. It provides a graphical user interface to interact with the network composed by genes, enhancers and intergenic loci associated to their imputed activity score
-6. It includes a parallelized version of the network-based algorithm called random walk with restart that works on sparce matrices to reduce the system usage
+6. It includes a parallelized version of the network-based algorithm called random walk with restart that works on sparse matrices to reduce the system usage

 ## Citation